-Article 5.5 - Authority of the Board of Examiners regarding electives offered by other degree programmes
+Article 4.10 - Competent Board of Examiners for the electives of another degree programmes

 - 1. A request to take an elective offered by another degree programme must be approved by the Board of Examiners of the student's own degree programme. - 2.
 The Board of Examiners of the other degree programme is authorized to set and assess the examinations and decide upon requests for alternative exam regulations.